-How to get Pakistan Tourist Visa in Kuala Lumpur
+How to get a Pakistan Tourist Visa in Kuala Lumpur

 I scoured the net for information and could not find much besides a list of required documents published on the website of the High Commission of Pakistan in Kuala Lumpur.
 For tourism, Pakistan visa requirements for Malaysian citizens are:

 An LOI was indeed needed, together with a scan of the National Identity card of the Pakistani national who invited us.
 The embassy website also reported that, if not having an LOI, the applicant should submit a detailed itinerary, with some hotel bookings to support their stay.
 We cannot advise on the second option, as it was not our case, but we have read a report of a Malaysian woman on the Backpacking Pakistan Facebook Group who claimed she got her visa just submitting an 18 days itinerary.